-Extension cords should be in good condition, intended for heavy-duty use, grounded, and used temporarily only with small appliances.
-Never use extension cords that are split or frayed.
-If there are multiple appliances plugged into a surge protector, it must be a power strip with built-in circuit breakers.
-Powering a room full of laundry machines with an extension cord, for instance, is a fire code violation.
-Never staple any electrical cord to the wall to keep it out of the way, or hide it under a rug.
+Extension cords should be in good condition, intended for heavy-duty use, grounded and used temporarily only with small appliances.
+Never use split or frayed extension cords.
+If multiple appliances are plugged into a surge protector, it must be a power strip with built-in circuit breakers.
+For instance, powering a room full of laundry machines with an extension cord is a fire code violation.
+Never staple any electrical cord to the wall to keep it out of the way or hide it under a rug.
 Additionally, do not use extension cords as substitutes for permanent wiring.

-Make sure computers are plugged into surge protectors with built-in circuit breakers.
-Built-in circuit breakers help reduce the risk of electrical fires.
-These “power taps” as the code calls them must be plugged directly into a wall outlet.
+Always plug computers into surge protectors with built-in circuit breakers.
+These devices help reduce the risk of electrical fires.
+These “power taps,” as the code calls them, should plug directly into a wall outlet.